TimT-code/LinkLore/README.md

     More list types - save as json, arrays, objects, multidimensionals, plain text, as a pic, as unlinked list also.
     Make Popups not smother eachother, and intelligently move to accomodate a new popup.
 Maybe sort these to visual areas etc.
-    Make video/pics/audio assets internal/local/(Not hosted on youtube etc) for faster loading and precision with timers
+    Make video/pics/audio assets internal/local/(Not hosted on youtube etc) for faster loading and precision with timers Themes and backgrounds for body and some elements.

   -Bugs/Quirks - fix/improve/add/redo code-
-    setTimeout's timers need to be cancelled with clearTimeout's - have to name them and incorporate into the code Had blob code for saving lists into the filesystem working - broke it when I tried saving as a chosen name versus just file.filetype - should be all browser compatible file api etc
+    setTimeout's timers need to be cancelled with clearTimeout's - have to name them and incorporate into the code Had blob code for saving lists into the filesystem working - broke it when I tried saving as a chosen name versus just file.filetype and adding as file save library.

 TimT_code@twitter.com
 Tim Tesner